AkhilRai28/Arrow-Detection/README.md

     return frame
 ```
-- **Contour Approximation**: Simplifies contours to reduce the number of points.
-- **Hull and Tip Identification**: Checks the shape to identify potential arrows and their tips.
-- **Drawing and Annotation**: Draws contours and marks the arrow tip on the frame.

-### Main Function
+### Main Loop
-The `main` function captures video frames from the webcam and processes each frame to detect and annotate arrows:
+The `main` function captures video frames from the webcam and processes each frame to detect and annotate arrows.
 ```python
 def main():
     cap = cv2.VideoCapture(0)